 Meaning: A rhetorical cry of frustration.

-Example: Car broke down on the way to the job interview.
+Example: The car broke down on the way to the job interview.
 Why me?

 When to use: Reflective or melodramatic tone.